kthohr/optim/docs/source/examples_and_tests.rst

 API
 ---

-The OptimLib API follows a relatively simple convention, with most algorithms called in the following manner:
+The OptimLib API follows a relatively simple convention, with most algorithms begin called in the following manner:

 .. code::